cakephp/docs/en/development/errors.rst

 These exception classes all extend :php:exc:`Exception`.
 By extending Exception, you can create your own 'framework' errors.
-All of the standard Exceptions that CakePHP will throw also extend Exception.

 .. php:method:: responseHeader($header = null, $value = null)